alex-hhh/ActivityLog2/docs/gui-consistency.md

 * `critical-power-parameters-changed` #f -- logged when critical power parameters have changed via the "Athlete/Edit Critical Power..." menu item.
   The data part is always #f
+* `sport-zone-parameters-changed` #f -- logged when sport zone parameters have changed via the "Athlete/Sport Zones..." menu item.
+The data part is always
+  #f
 * `weather-data-changed` SID -- logged when weather data associated with a session has been added or updated.
 The data part is the session ID.
 * `measurement-system-changed` NEW-VAL -- logged when the measurement system